muratk5n/thirdwave/en/README.md

 wet, which is really unique.
 Many processes have to dry it.
-Many processes have to be very selective on their waste, so it gives us that ability to work very closely where waste is, whatever that waste might be.

-The purpose of this analogy is a perfect example of why Raven SR’s technology is making such waves in the industry.
+Many processes have to be very selective on their waste, so it gives us that ability to work very closely where waste is, whatever that waste might be..
+[This is] why Raven SR’s technology is making such waves in the industry.
 Several waste products can be taken, including negative wastes such as plastics, and be converted into hydrogen"

 ---